riceissa/issarice.com/wiki/using-a-tree-structure-for-websites.md

 ---

 Note
-:    This page is part of my series on [Content creation: the organization and dissemination of knowledge]().
+:    This page is part of my series on [[Content creation: the organization and dissemination of knowledge]].

 A website may be thought of as having a rooted [tree structure](http://en.wikipedia.org/wiki/Tree_%28graph_theory%29); we look at this concept more closely here.